jaruizes/jaruizes.github.io/_posts/2019-08-15-microfrontends.md

 We'll have to answer questions like these in order to define our product:

 - Why do we need a new microfrontend and what is the business need it resolves?
-- There is other microfrontend to resolve the business need?
+- There is other microfrontend or component in any existing application to resolve the business need?
 - Which is the domain or subdomain?
 - Which data is going to be necessary?
 - Who is going to be the owner?